-Prediabetes can be detected by either of the two standard tests currently used to diagnose diabetes.
+Prediabetes can be detected by a number of standard tests currently used to diagnose diabetes.
 In the fasting plasma glucose test (FPG), a person fasts overnight and then has blood drawn for testing first thing in the morning, before he eats.
-Until recently, a normal fasting blood glucose level under 110 mg/dl was considered to be normal and fasting blood glucose in the range of 110 to 125 mg/dl indicated impaired fasting glucose (IFG), or prediabetes.
+Until 2003, a fasting blood glucose level under 110 mg/dl was considered to be normal and fasting blood glucose in the range of 110 to 125 mg/dl indicated impaired fasting glucose (IFG), or prediabetes.
 In late 2003, an international expert panel recommended that the cutoff be lowered to 100 mg/dl, so now people with a fasting blood glucose level of 100 to 125 mg/dl are considered to have prediabetes.
 A fasting blood glucose level over 125 mg/dl indicates diabetes.
 (A second test must be done on a subsequent day to confirm a diagnosis of diabetes.)

 In the oral glucose tolerance test (OGTT), a person’s blood glucose is tested once after an overnight fast and again two hours after he has consumed a special, glucose-rich drink.
 A normal blood glucose level two hours after the drink would be below 140 mg/dl; an elevated blood glucose level in the range of 140 to 199 mg/dl indicates impaired glucose tolerance, or prediabetes.
 A blood glucose level 200 mg/dl or higher two hours after the drink indicates diabetes.
 (Again, a second test must be done on a subsequent day to confirm diabetes.)